 1st Battalion (Princess Charlotte of Wales's) Royal Berkshire Regiment

-Edward Dugdale D'Oyley Astley was born on the 18th November 1896 and was the only son of Henry and Catherine D'Oyley Wolvey Astley.
+Edward Dugdale D'Oyley Astley was born on the 18 Nov 1896 and was the only son of Henry and Catherine D'Oyley Wolvey Astley of Bridge House, 131/132 High Street, Hungeford.
 His father was a solicitor and Town Clerk in Hungerford.
 Edward was educated at Charterhouse from 1910 to 1914.

 As soon as he arrived at the battalion he heard of the death in action of another Hungerford man Maurice Hissey.
 He wrote the following to his aunt Mary in a letter dated 27th October 1916: